JustGoodOldHaroldHere/PlexConfiguration/README.md

 # Assumptions
 You have obtained your own Cloud/Local server and installed Ubuntu 18.04 LTS.
 If you are using a cloud based solution with Google Drive, you have purchased your Google Drive subscription.

+# Additional
+Not all of the information is linked here so feel free to take a look around for certain configuration files.
+Where you find them on here is the layout they are on my Plex setup